RonyKordahi/wksp-module-1-htmlcss-1-html/lecture-2-html.md

 1. It pleases Google.
     - Easier for its algorithm to crawl and index site
-    - Meaning a better ranking in searhc results
+    - Meaning a better ranking in search results
     - Less of a need to "game" the Google algorithm

 ---